wilsonmar/azure-quickly/README.md

 It's stressful to accurately repeat the manual mousing and typing through the Azure Portal (which is not quickly repeatable).

 Most scripts in the rep are <strong>Bash shell scripts that run natively on MacOS and Linux</strong>.
 PowerShell scripts are used in cases where they are the only solution.
 Script code can run on Windowsw Git Bash Shell.
 However, there is a risk that CLI functions may not work when its underlying <a target="_blank" href="https://docs.microsoft.com/en-us/rest/api/azure/">REST API</a> does work.
 So Postman files are included when appropriate.

 Additionally, some Bash scripts calls PowerShell commands when PowerShell is the only solution.
+Python or Go programs may be called <a target="_blank" href="https://medium.com/capital-one-tech/bashing-the-bash-replacing-shell-scripts-with-python-d8d201bc0989">when appropriate</a> to take advantage of their capabilities.

 ## How it works internally